 To discover more or book a room, click on the link below, or give us a call on 01453 878522.Stay with us

 The Bear is a wonderful place to host your dream wedding day, oozing with romance and overflowing with character that will entertain your imagination and transform your dreams into reality.
 From delicious food and drink menus, a collection of dreamy bedrooms to indulge the before and after, not forgetting a choice of rooms for the ceremony itself, we can help you plan the perfect day.
 So relax, forget about your worries, allow us to pour you a glass of fizz or two and let’s organise and celebrate the best day of your life, together.

-To save the date or chat to our wedding planner, give us a ring on 01453 878522.Plan your wedding
+To save the date or chat to our wedding coordinator Rose, give us a ring on 01453 878522.Plan your wedding

 Welcome to Cotswold Inns and Hotels - a unique collection of charming places to stay; relaxing locations to gather and a good excuse of an indulgent bite to eat.
 Located within the quintessential beauty of The Cotswolds, find out more by clicking on the map.

 Explore an ancient market town deep in the heart of The Cotswolds.
 Full of friendly locals and a few rural royals, Tetbury is home to the well-known Highgrove shop and a fabulous collection antique shops and boutiques that will inspire the eye.
 With the famous Westonbirt Arboretum just up the road, pull on your wellies and take an amble around 15,000 different types of trees from all over the globe.